arangoml/networkx-adapter/README.md

 ]
 adb_g = adbnx_adapter.networkx_to_arangodb("Grid", nx_g, edge_definitions)

+# 2.2: NetworkX to ArangoDB with a custom ADBNX Controller
+class Custom_ADBNX_Controller(ADBNX_Controller):
+    """ArangoDB-NetworkX controller.

+    Responsible for controlling how nodes & edges are handled when transitioning from ArangoDB to NetworkX, and vice-versa.
+    """

+    def _prepare_networkx_node(self, nx_node: dict, col: str) -> None:
+        """Prepare a NetworkX node before it gets inserted into the ArangoDB collection **col**.

+        :param nx_node: The NetworkX node object to (optionally) modify.
+        :param col: The ArangoDB collection the node belongs to.
+        """
+        nx_node["foo"] = "bar"

+    def _prepare_networkx_edge(self, nx_edge: dict, col: str) -> None:
+        """Prepare a NetworkX edge before it gets inserted into the ArangoDB collection **col**.

+        :param nx_edge: The NetworkX edge object to (optionally) modify.
+        :param col: The ArangoDB collection the edge belongs to.
+        """
+        nx_edge["bar"] = "foo"

+adb_g = ADBNX_Adapter(db, Custom_ADBNX_Controller()).networkx_to_arangodb("Grid", nx_g, edge_definitions)

-# 2.2: NetworkX Heterogeneous graph to ArangoDB with ArangoDB node IDs
+# 2.3: NetworkX Heterogeneous graph to ArangoDB with ArangoDB node IDs
 edges = []
 for i in range(1, 101):
     for j in range(1, 101):